 - If others are available to help, have them push to assist the car’s rocking motion.
 People pushing the vehicle should not stand directly behind the wheels because of the risks from flying gravel, sand and ice.
 Also, they should be aware of their physical limitations.
 Footing can be hazardous, and overexertion can be especially dangerous in cold weather.

-If it’s still stuck
+If it’s still stuck in snow

 - If the vehicle cannot be freed, set up reflectors, flares or other signal devices as soon as possible to alert passing motorists.